sbegaudeau/sbegaudeau.github.com/_posts/2018-10-15-handling-events-in-react.markdown

 ## Controlled components

 In HTML, elements like ```<input type="text">``` or ```<textarea>``` maintain their own state directly in the DOM.
-You could ask the DOM for the current value of a text field.
-As we have seen it before, in React, the state is maintained in ```this.state``` and updated with ```setState```.
-As a result, for some elements like text fields, we have to decide where the source of truth will be.
-Most of the time, you should use the React state as the source of truth and thus create what is called controlled components.
+Thanks to this, you could ask the DOM for the current value of a text field.

+On the other hand, in React, the state is maintained in a class-based component using ```this.state``` and updated with ```setState```.
+As a result, for some DOM elements like text fields, we have to decide where the source of truth will be.
+Most of the time, you should use the React state as the source of truth and thus create what is called a controlled component.

 In the following example, we have a text field using an ```<input type="text">``` element where the value is computed from the state of the component.